kubernetes-retired/heapster/docs/proposals/push-metrics.md

 ## Overview and Motivation

-Currently, Heapster supports pulling metrics from kubelet, and defines an interface for pulling from other sources.
+Currently, Heapster supports pulling metrics from kubelet and defines an interface for pulling from other sources.
 However, in certain cases, it is more useful to be able to have services push metrics into Heapster, instead of having Heapster pull metrics.